Coldfen/angular-blog/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

-It`s my lean application on Angular v12.
+It`s my learning application on Angular v12.

-This application deploy on Firebase.
+This application is deployed on Firebase.

 Link: https://angular-blog-5f24f.web.app/